Worldwide Reputed Tradition

 Czech Shooting Location - Prague

 A highly popular place for filming is the historic centre of Prague, with its examples of almost all architectural eras.
-Productions often use Prague as a stand-in for other European cities such as Paris, London or Vienna, where the required historic sights no longer exist.
+Productions often use Prague as a stand-in for other European cities such as Paris, London, Berlin or Vienna, where the required historic sights were destroyed during the World Wars.

 Czech Shooting Location - Nature